ossf/malicious-packages/README.md

 dependency confusion, account takeovers, etc are happening more frequently each year.

-While some protection can be found through various security solutions, there does not exist any comprehensive database of malicious packages published to open source package repositories.
+While some protection can be found through various security solutions, there is no comprehensive database of malicious packages published to open source package repositories.

 ### Objective